BDC Hamburger Icon

 Verified CheckThank you for your feedback!

-Written by: John Canfield, Community Member
+Written by: John Canfield, Senior Writer

 John Canfield is the VP of Risk for WePay.
 WePay provides payments as a service tailored for online marketplaces and platform companies that want to enable many end users to accept credit cards, without taking on the fraud risk and operational burdens associated with payments.
 WePay powers some of the top platforms including GoFundMe, FreshBooks, StayClassy, CustomMade, and hundreds more.
 Prior to WePay, John was Sr. Director of Risk at eBay.